gvwilson/sensibleadventures/cloudherd/new.md

 As the sun kissed the peaks to the west, a small procession marched through the fortress gate.
 Each body was carried on a stretcher, hands folded and battle mask raised, and laid gently on the pyre.
-One of hte bearers wept openly---his brother, Sergeant Dorbu explained quietly.
+One of the bearers wept openly---his brother, Sergeant Dorbu explained quietly.
 They had been petty thieves before the rebellion, but had fought bravely since.